rails/rails/guides/source/contributing_to_ruby_on_rails.md

 When working with documentation, please take into account the [API Documentation Guidelines](api_documentation_guidelines.html) and the [Ruby on Rails Guides Guidelines](ruby_on_rails_guides_guidelines.html).

-NOTE: To help our CI servers you should add [ci skip] to your documentation commit message to skip build on that commit.
-Please remember to use it for commits containing only documentation changes.
+NOTE: For documentation changes, your commit message should include [ci skip].
+This will skip the running the test suite, helping us to cut down on our server costs.
+Keep in mind that you should only skip CI when your change touches documentation exclusively.

 Translating Rails Guides
 ------------------------